Home › Baby Names Directory › Jason

 Jason is the anglicized form of the Greek name Iasōn, from the verb iasthai (to heal).
 In Greek mythology, Jason was the son of Aeson, king of Iolcos, and the leader of the Argonauts — a band of heroes who sailed to Colchis to retrieve the Golden Fleece, aided by the sorceress Medea.

 Jason was used sparingly in the English-speaking world until the mid-20th century.
-It exploded in U.S. popularity in the late 1960s and 1970s, reaching #1 on the SSA charts from 1973–1979.
+It exploded in U.S. popularity in the late 1960s and 1970s, reaching its peak in the top few on the SSA charts in 1980.
 It has remained in steady use since, seen as a reliable, masculine classic.
 Jason Bourne (2002 film) and numerous celebrity bearers have kept it current.

 Variations